himslm01/himslm01.github.io/kubernetes/traefik/traefik_with_manual_certificates.md

 ## Use the certificate

-The following manifest will demonstrate the use of the certificate in a simple [who am I](https://github.com/traefik/whoami) application provided by Træfik, although any other simple HTTP demonstration app can be used as an alternative.
+The following manifest will demonstrate the use of the certificate with a simple [who am I](https://github.com/traefik/whoami) application provided by Træfik, although any other simple HTTP demonstration app can be used as an alternative.

 A *Deployment* of the `traefik/whoami` image is created, a *Service* is created exposing the deployment internally within the Kubernetes cluster, and Træfik *IngressRoute* is created to inform Træfik of the hostname and path on which to expose the web-application, and which *Secret* to use containing the private key and certificate for the TLS encryption.